dburian/transformer_document_embedding/log/student_structural_experiments.md

   still better then its contrastive version.
 This could be because the negatives were always almost perpendicular, so it didn't exert useful pressure on loss.

+### 5.3.
+Structural Validation experiments only with wikipedia

+Relevant files:
+- `hp_searches/old_structural_basic_loss`
+- `hp_searches/old_structural_max_marginals_loss`

+Hyperparameters:
+- basic losses:
+    - mse
+    - contrastive
+    - cos_dist
+- max marginals:
+    - losses:
+        - cos_dist
+        - mse
+    - lambda:
+        - 0.1
+        - 0.5
+        - 1
+        - 1.5

+Results:
+- 1.5 lambda is bad in every case
+- constrastive behaves a lot like `max_marginals_cos_dist` with lambda 1, but has slightly better SBERT cos
+- in their respective metrics (e.g. max_marginals_cos_dist corresponding to
+  SBERT COS) lambdas 0.1 and 0.5 behave very similarly
+- for mse the best were:
+    - mse
+    - max_marginals mse, lambdas 0.1, 0.5
+    - a large gap
+    - constrastive
+    - cos_dist
+- for cos the best were:
+    - max marginals cos_dist, lambdas 0.1, 0.5
+    - cos_dist
+    - a gap
+    - contrastive
+    - max marginals cos_dist lambda 1

+### 11.3.
+Structural validation experiments with CLS pooling only with wikipedia

+Relevant files:
+- `hp_searches/cls_structural_basic_loss`
+- `hp_searches/cls_structural_max_marginals_loss`

+Hyperparameters:
+- the same as for [GS
+  above](#53-structural-validation-experiments-only-with-wikipedia) but with CLS pooling

+Results:
+- all observations made to previous GS with mean pooling still hold even with CLS pooling
+- compared to mean pooling CLS pooling performed worse by a noticeable bit

 ## Evaluations

 ### 10.1.
 Losses (with incorrect cos and mse SBERT metrics) on Wikipedia Similarities